ishiikurisu/MATLAB-style/README.md

 General practices
 -----------------

+- Write documentation before writing code. _Write documentation before writing code._ **Write documentation before writing code.**
+- State your functions' inputs and outputs when documenting it, specially the data types.
 - Whenever possible, try to use MATLAB's own math functions.
 And try to make your own functions comply with their functions.
-This will make your script a lot more faster.
+This will make your script a lot more faster and readable.
+- **Make every function return something unless it is a procedure.** 'What does it mean?', you might ask.
+Ask `why` for MATLAB and it will answer for you.
+Actually not.
+Procedures here can be understand as a series of transformations and steps to achieve a goal, while a function is the transformation itself.
+A procedure's goal is to cause a side-effect on your system, and this side-effect must be well documented and defined.
+A function's goal is to create another variable based on other variable's state.
+This distinction will make your programs less confusing to outsiders, even if they do not know it is there; specially when there are graphical user interfaces (GUIs for short) involved.
+For example: when you a press a button, it will usually cause a side-effect somewhere, like saving some data to a file or change something else on your GUI.
+This can be done by performing a procedure, creating and updating variables based on the system's current state.
+This distinction is subtle but turns everything clearer with practice.
 Seriously.
-- Make every function return something unless it is a procedure.

 Module organization
 -------------------